zwilder/zwilder.github.io/src/content/posts/2018-07-02-The-Roguelike-Tutorial-Week3.md

 "visible" cells.
 {{< video mp4="/assets/2018-07-02/FoV.mp4" >}}

+After a bit of tweaking, ending up somewhere in the middle of the two previous videos ends up with this:
+{{< video mp4="/assets/2018-07-02/FoV_final.mp4" >}}

+Also, you might have noticed that the range of vision looks more round in the last video - I was calculating vision as a rectangle around the player, and changed to a circle between the two videos.
+Also, in addition to changing the background of the lit cells to a light yellow, I changed the foreground to a dark grey, and removed the highlight from the walls in the visible range.
+A fun idea for later is to keep track of the players turn's and treat this vision radius as a torch radius that decreases as the game moves on...

 ---

 The tutorial dungeon actually ends up being pretty nice to explore, and looks a bit less chaotic when not everything is visible.
-I'll probably continue tinkering with the results of the FoV algorithm, and possibly come up with some sort of 'fog' to differentiate what is visible to the player and what isn't.
-As is, the player might see enemies 'randomly appear' in large rooms when the vision range of the player doesn't extend all the way to the walls.
+I'll probably continue tinkering with the results of the FoV algorithm - as is, the player might see enemies 'randomly appear' in large rooms when the vision range of the player doesn't extend all the way to the walls.
+I'm not sure if this is really cool or not yet.
 Speaking of enemies, this dungeon is getting a little lonely!
 Time to start working on some adversaries...

----